ballerina-platform/ballerina-distribution/examples/graphql-interfaces-implementing-interfaces/graphql_interfaces_implementing_interfaces.md

 # GraphQL service - Interfaces implementing interfaces

-The Ballerina GraphQL service allows to define GraphQL interface types that can implement other interfaces.
+The Ballerina GraphQL module allows defining GraphQL interface types that can implement other interfaces.
 A `distinct` `service` object must be used to define an interface.
 The Ballerina type-inclusion is used to define interfaces that implement other interfaces.
 This can be used in GraphQL schemas to define higher-order interfaces that share common functionalities in the application logic.

-This example shows how to define interfaces that implement other interfaces in Ballerina.

 ::: code graphql_interfaces_implementing_interfaces.bal :::